Pre-booking is essential. Please don’t leave it until the last minute as we may not have availability. Plan the matings, book the scan!

 Please be aware that whilst we are fully trained in ultrasonography for the detection of pregnancy, and are experienced breeders, we are not and neither do we purport to be veterinary practitioners.
 Our service can DETECT a pregnancy but we do not make any diagnosis of a pregnancy or other condition such as but not limited to pyometra.
 We can offer advise and will ALWAYS refer on to a veterinarian where necessary.
 These services are NOT a replacement or substitute for veterinary care.

-Mobile scans £40.00 PLUS £5 per 20mins of travel time, EACH WAY, rounded up. (as calculated on AA site)
+Mobile scans £30.00 PLUS mileage (as calculated on AA site)

 mobile scan recording +£5 must be pre booked